Kurokio/HDRL-Internship-2024/README.md

 ```python
 pip install ./HDRL-Internship-2024
 ```
-If you intend to modify the scripts, use
+If you intend to modify the scripts, execute this instead.
 ```python
 pip install -e ./HDRL-Internship-2024
 ```